 Chef Instructor, Slow Food Denver Seed to Table

-Member, Slow Food International
+Member, Slow Food International and Slow Food Denver

-Member, Colorado Authors’ League
+Member and Website Administrator, Colorado Authors’ League

-Member, Les Dames d’Escoffier International, Colorado Chapter
+Member and 2nd Vice President, Les Dames d’Escoffier International, Colorado Chapter

 Contributing Gardener, Produce for Pantries